 Secure Coding Overview

 Code that is secure makes it more difficult for hackers to take direct control of a device or gain access to another device.
-Ensuring that code is secure is especially important to incorporate secure coding practices throughout software planning and development.
+You need to incorporate secure coding practices throughout software development to ensure secure code.

 The best way to ensure secure coding is to use a static code analyzer.
 By using a static code analyzer, you are able to enforce coding standard rules and flag security violations.

 Application Security (AppSec) provides guidance on how to ensure secure development throughout the whole lifecycle, including after the application has launched.

 Secure Coding Standards Overview

 Secure coding standards are rules and guidelines used to prevent security vulnerabilities.
 They prevent, detect, and eliminate errors that could compromise software security.

 Secure coding guidelines are especially important for embedded development — which relies on C/C++ coding languages.
 They're also important for enterprise software — which relies on C# and Java coding languages.

 Secure Coding Best Practices